ELECTRICAL FUNDAMENTALS AND PRINCIPALS BEHIND SOLAR DESIGNS

 POWER VS. ENERGY (KWH VS. WATTS)

 It is very common for people to confuse Watt hours (Wh) and Watts (W).
 The “h” isn’t just a longhand way of expressing Watts, it is very significant.
-A Watt hour is a unit of Power and a Watt is a unit of energy.
+A Watt hour is a unit of energy and a Watt is a unit of power.
 Watt hours equals Watts times Time.

 For example, a 65W light bulb has an instantaneous electrical consumption of 65W of energy.
 If you run that light bulb for 2 hours it will have consumed 130Wh of power (2h x 65W = 130Wh).